How Long Can a Newborn Stay in a Swing?

 2. Positioning and Support

-Newborns have delicate necks and developing muscles, so proper positioning is crucial when using a swing:
+Newborns have fragile necks and muscles, so proper positioning is vital:

 3. Time Limits

-Muscle Development: Prolonged confinement in a swing may restrict a baby's natural movements, potentially affecting their muscle development, particularly in the neck and back.
+- Muscle Development: Spending too much time in a swing may hinder your baby’s muscle development, particularly in the neck and back areas.

-Signs It's Time to Take the Baby Out of the Swing
+Signs It's Time to Remove Your Baby from the Swing

 1. Supervision

-Always supervise your baby while they're in the swing.
-This allows you to respond quickly to any signs of discomfort or distress.
+Always keep an eye on your baby while they’re in the swing.
+Constant supervision allows you to respond promptly to any discomfort or distress.

 2. Alternatives to Swinging